dbca-wa/tscr/README.md

 If you wish to run any of the included working examples or create new data analyses, install this package and configure `tscr` to TSC’s API with your own credentials as outlined below.

+Use cases:

+  - Create a bulk data export into spreadsheet or GIS formats.
+  - Build your own analyses and reports to answer conservation management, ecological, or QA questions.
+  - ETL of bulk data from third parties (data returns from consultants) into TSC.

 ### Installation and Setup